angelC4325/shooping-spren/readme.md

 }catch{}
 }
 ````
-this function takes an array of clases to populate the list of selected items
+this function takes an array of clases to populate the list of selected items utilizes name and quantity from the objest properties and prizes to properly display and amount and give the option to delete or manipulate the amount of the producs ordered
 ````javaScript
 function displayCard(itemList) {
   document.getElementById('shop').innerHTML = '';